pfuntner/LabCorp/README.md

     ```
     sudo apt install poppler-utils
     ```
-    I have Ubuntu 20 and apparently the package was already installed but I don't remember ever doing it.
+    I have Ubuntu 24 and apparently the package was already installed but I don't remember ever doing it.
 I don't think I've ever used commands from the package before.

     You can read more about the package and its other commands at https://www.xpdfreader.com/about.html.
-- `labcorp-plot` requires the [`mathplotlib`](https://matplotlib.org/stable/index.html) Python package
+- `labcorp-plot` requires the [`mathplotlib`](https://matplotlib.org/stable/index.html) Python package.
+You might wish to install this in a Python virtual environment.